pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 console.log(checkNumber(50))
 // even
 ```

-Note:
-| _An important point of difference between Function Declaration and Function Expression is that there is no hoisting in Function Expression.
+_An important point of difference between Function Declaration and Function Expression is that there is no hoisting in Function Expression.
 If you try the same program as the one in hoisting Function Declaration, you’ll encounter an error._
 ```javascript
 myName();